pulp/pulp/docs/dev-guide/integration/rest-api/consumer/applicability.rst

 Generated applicability data can be queried using the `Query Content Applicability` API described below.

+There are two ways to regenerate applicability for consumers bound to a set of repositories.
+The computation can be done linearly or in parallel.
+The default is linear, but an optional `parallel` argument can enable `parallel` calculation.

+When computing applicability linearly, the API will return a :ref:`call_report` when parallel is False or not present.
+In this case, users can check whether the applicability generation is completed using task id in the :ref:`call_report`.
+You can run a single applicability generation task at a time.
+If an applicability generation task is running, any new applicability generation tasks requested are queued and postponed until the current task is completed.

-The API will return a :ref:`group_call_report`.
-Users can check whether the applicability generation is completed using group id in the :ref:`group_call_report`.
-The `_href` in the :ref:`group_call_report` will point to the root of `task_group` resource.
-However, this API endpoint currently returns 404 in all cases.
-You can append '/state-summary/' to the URL and perform a GET request to retrieve a :ref:`task_group_summary`.
+When computing applicability in `parallel`, the API will return a :ref:`group_call_report`.
+Users can check whether the applicability generation is completed using `group id` field in the :ref:`group_call_report`.
+The `_href` in the :ref:`group_call_report` will point to the root of `task_group` resource which currently returns 404 in all cases.
+Append '/state-summary/' to the URL and perform a GET request to retrieve the :ref:`task_group_summary`.

 | :method:`post`
 | :path:`/v2/repositories/actions/content/regenerate_applicability/`